Report Message add-on for all users across our office 365 tenant.

 When you click on the the report message the following options appear

-The Report Message add-on for Outlook and Outlook on the web enables staff to easily report misclassified email, whether safe or malicious, to Microsoft and CIT IT Services.
+The Report Message add-on for Outlook and Outlook on the web enables staff to easily report misclassified email, whether safe or malicious, to Microsoft and MTU IT Services.

 For Outlook on the web (formerly known as Outlook Web App), the icon looks like this